fabiana2611/fabiana2611.github.io/_posts/2025/2025-06-18-gh-actions-cert.md

                     <li>Self-hosted runner can communicate through a proxy server configuring the proxy settings by environment variables: 'https_proxy: PROXY_URL_TRAFFIC'. <a href="https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/using-a-proxy-server-with-self-hosted-runners">[self-hosted proxy]</a></li>
                     <li>When troubleshooting connectivity issues with a self-hosted runner and validating its access to GitHub services, the development team must use the --check feature alongside the runner's URL and authentication token.  <a href="https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/monitoring-and-troubleshooting-self-hosted-runners#checking-self-hosted-runner-network-connectivity">[connectivity]</a></li>
                     <li>The primary purpose of custom labels for self-hosted runners is to route jobs to specific types of runners based on the labels assigned to those runners<a href="https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/using-self-hosted-runners-in-a-workflow#using-custom-labels-to-route-jobs">[label to route jobs]</a></li>
+                    <li>Runner labels in GitHub Actions allow you to categorize different types of self-hosted runners based on their capabilities or workloads.
+By assigning labels to runners, you can easily incorporate them into workflows by specifying which runners should execute specific jobs based on their labels. <a href="https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/using-labels-with-self-hosted-runners">[label felf-runner]</a></li>
                     <li>By default, self-hosted runners will automatically perform a software update whenever a new version of the runner software is available.  <a href="https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/autoscaling-with-self-hosted-runners#controlling-runner-software-updates-on-self-hosted-runners">[self-hosted updates]</a></li>
                     <li>Monitor the status of the self-hosted runners: offline, idle, active <a href="https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/monitoring-and-troubleshooting-self-hosted-runners#checking-the-status-of-a-self-hosted-runner">[checking status]</a></li>
+                    <li>network requirement: permitting outbound connectivity to GitHub hosts using long polling <a href="https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#communication-between-self-hosted-runners-and-github">[communication]</a></li>
                 </ul>
             </li>
         </ul>